Table of Contents

 - What is Ethylene?

-- Seedlings: Causes horizontal growth, axis swelling, and apical hook formation in dicot seedlings.
+- Seedlings (Triple Response): Ethylene causes horizontal growth, axis swelling, and apical hook formation in dicot seedlings.

-- Senescence and Abscission: Promotes aging and shedding of leaves and flowers.
+- Senescence and Abscission: Promotes aging (senescence) and shedding (abscission) of leaves, flowers, and fruits.

-- Fruit Ripening: Highly effective in ripening fruits; increases respiration rate during ripening (respiratory climactic).
+- Fruit Ripening: Ethylene is highly effective in fruit ripening; increases respiration rate during ripening.

-- Breaking Dormancy: Breaks seed and bud dormancy, initiates germination in peanut seeds, and sprouting in potato tubers.
+- Breaking Dormancy: Ethylene breaks seed and bud dormancy, initiates germination in peanut seeds, and sprouting in potato tubers.

-- Elongation in Water: Promotes internode and petiole elongation in deep water rice plants, keeping leaves above water.
+- Elongation in Water: Promotes internode and petiole elongation in deep water rice plants, helping leaves remain above water.

-- Root Growth: Enhances root growth and root hair formation, increasing absorption surface.
+- Root Growth: Ethylene enhances root growth and root hair formation, increasing the surface area for absorption.

-- Flowering: Initiates and synchronizes flowering in pineapples, induces flowering in mango.
+- Flowering: Initiates and synchronizes flowering in pineapples and induces flowering in mango.

-- Yield Improvement: Promotes female flowers in cucumbers, increasing yield.
+- Yield Improvement: Ethylene promotes the formation of female flowers in cucumbers, thereby increasing yield.

 e.
 Abscisic Acid (ABA)